hashrocket/capybara-webmock/README.md

 $ bundle
 ```

-Or install it yourself as:
+Or install it via the command line:

 ```
 $ gem install capybara-webmock